 - historical and modern contributions of African Americans to American life, culture, and politics

-All students in this minor must take the following three courses.
+All students in this minor must take the following courses.

 - AFAM 200 African American Studies Theory and Methods

 You will take a total of six credits in classes from the following subjects: